 Common Confusion: Non-Financial Transactions are Always Free

 A common misconception is that services like checking your bank balance or requesting a mini-statement are always free, regardless of how many times you perform them.
 This is incorrect.
-Non-financial transactions also count towards your monthly free limit and incur the ₹21 + GST charge once that limit is exhausted.
+Non-financial transactions also count towards your monthly free limit and incur the ₹21 + GST charge once that limit is exhausted, as per RBI guidelines (2026).

 The key official authority for these charges is the Reserve Bank of India.
-Their guidelines, updated periodically, dictate the maximum permissible fees banks can impose.
+Their guidelines, updated periodically, dictate the maximum permissible fees banks can impose, ensuring transparency and uniformity across the banking sector.
+Always refer to the latest RBI notifications for the most accurate information on ATM charges.

 Step 1: Contact Your Bank.
 Reach out to your bank’s customer service helpline, log into your net banking account, or visit your nearest branch.
-Many banks also allow requests through their official mobile banking applications.
+Many banks also allow requests through their official mobile banking applications, providing a quick digital option.

 Step 2: State Your Request Clearly.
 Explain whether you need a temporary increase for a specific period (e.g., for a week while travelling) or a permanent adjustment to your daily limit.
-Be precise about the amount you wish to withdraw.
+Be precise about the amount you wish to withdraw, ensuring it aligns with your actual need.

 Step 3: Provide Justification.
 Be prepared to explain why you need the increased limit.
-For example, Savita, a nurse in Jaipur, might need a temporary increase to pay for a medical emergency or a significant household appliance that requires a cash payment.
+For example, Savita, a nurse in Jaipur, might need a temporary increase to pay for a medical emergency or a significant household appliance that requires a cash payment, demonstrating a genuine need.

 Step 4: Await Approval and Confirmation.
 The bank will review your request based on their internal policies and your account standing.
 You will receive a notification, often via SMS or email, regarding the approval or denial of your request, typically within a few hours for temporary changes.